matthias-reis/carda-gatsby/content/articles/2022/02/the-infinite-exhale-of-the-ocean.md

 title: The Infinite Exhale Of The Ocean
 subTitle: Interview With Film Music Composer And Ambient Artist Caminauta
 seoTitle: Interview With Film Music Composer And Ambient Artist Caminauta
-description: Caminauta (Camila) creates film soundtracks, scores and different art projects.
+description: Caminauta (Camila) creates film soundtracks, scores and various art projects.
 She wants to express a wide variety of moods with her work – especially the quiet and reflective moments.
 I talked to her about her latest project, "As The Seas Exhale".
-excerpt: Caminauta (Camila) creates film soundtracks, scores and different art projects.
+excerpt: Caminauta (Camila) creates film soundtracks, scores and various art projects.
 She wants to express a wide variety of moods with her work – especially the quiet and reflective moments.
 Therefore, she prefers to work with various elements from the ambient and electronic world and combines them